nejla/auth-service/README.md

 #### Using the web API

-Users with the `Admin` role can create new users via the endpoint `POST /api/users` with the following request body:
+Users with the `admin` role can create new users via the endpoint `POST /api/users` with the following request body:

 ```json